gabrielsoltz/metahub/README.md

   - `its_associated_with_network_interfaces`
   - `its_associated_with_ec2_instances`
   - `its_associated_with_managed_services`
+- If the Security Group is Public (**MetaChecks**)
   - `its_associated_with_public_ips`
-- If the Security Group is Public (**MetaChecks**)
   - `it_has_rules_unrestricted`
   - `is_public`
-- The Environment, Classification, Owner based on your Tagging (**MetaTags**)
+- The Environment, Classification, Owner or any other Tagging from your affected resource (**MetaTags**)
 - Who created and when (**MetaTrails**)

 ```
   "arn:aws:ec2:us-east-1:012345678901:security-group/sg-0880509d75f330c7f": {
     "findings": [
+      "EC2.19 Security groups should not allow unrestricted access to ports with high risk",
-      "Security groups should only allow unrestricted incoming traffic for authorized ports"
+      "Security groups should only allow unrestricted incoming traffic for authorized ports",
+      "EC2.18 Security groups should only allow unrestricted incoming traffic for authorized ports",
+      "EC2.22 Unused EC2 security groups should be removed"
     ],
     "AwsAccountId": "012345678901",
-    "AwsAccountAlias": "",
+    "AwsAccountAlias": "AccountA",
     "Region": "us-east-1",
     "ResourceType": "AwsEc2SecurityGroup",
     "metachecks": {